-The fees paid to the investment manager include payment for the services of Benedikt Meyer as general manager.
-Other significant fee arrangements for the management of the Company's assets are listed in note 18 of the consolidated financial statements.
+The fee paid to the general manager is offset by a reduction of an equal amount from the management fees payable to LGT Capital Partners (Ireland) Ltd. Other significant fee arrangements for the management of the Company's assets are listed in note 18 of the consolidated financial statements.

-5. Compensation, shareholdings and loans
+Compensation, shareholdings and loans

-The policy regarding the remuneration of the board of directors is detailed within the remuneration report, on page 78 of this report.
+The policy regarding the remuneration of the board of directors is detailed within the remuneration report, on pages 78 to 81 of this report.

-Travel and other expenses related to attendance of board meetings were covered by an expense allowance for each meeting in Switzerland, physically attended, as detailed within the remuneration report, on page 78 of this report.
+Travel and other expenses related to attendance of board meetings were covered by an expense allowance for each meeting in Switzerland, physically attended, as detailed within the remuneration report, on pages 78 to 81 of this report.